 During her academic career, Marta has gained a range of teaching experience.
 In particular, she has taught many topics relevant to sustainable development, including poverty traps and poverty alleviation, rural development, environmental wealth, governance and institutional economics, as well as statistical techniques of policy impact evaluation.

 Since joining the University of Warwick, she has been nominated and longlisted for the University Awards 2017 in the category of Student Experience.

-Marta is the Widening Participation Advocate for Global Sustainable Development, taking an active role in shaping Widening Participation and Outreach initiatives for Global Sustainable Development, aimed at overcoming barriers and redressing inequalities in participation to Higher Education.
+Marta is Widening Participation Co-Lead for Global Sustainable Development, taking an active role in shaping Widening Participation and Outreach initiatives for Global Sustainable Development, aimed at overcoming barriers and redressing inequalities in participation to Higher Education.

 GUERRIERO, M. & SEN, K. (2012).
 What Determines the Share of Labour in National Income?
 A Cross-Country Analysis.
 IZA Discussion Paper No. 6643, June 2012. http://ftp.iza.org/dp6643.pdf